sonata-project/SonataAdminBundle/docs/reference/action_list.rst

 Visual configuration
 --------------------

 You have the possibility to configure your List View to customize the render without overriding to whole template.

-You can :
+You can:

 - `header_style`: Customize the style of header (width, color, background, align...)
 - `header_class`: Customize the class of the header